-Purdue University Calumet called on Corbin Design to develop consistent and effective exterior and interior wayfinding for its 167-acre campus in Hammond, IN just outside of Chicago.
-One major goal of the new system was to create a sense of place on the grounds, to reinforce that the university’s 9,300 students and its visitors are on a university campus.
-Another was to better identify buildings from campus parking.
+Purdue University Northwest called on Corbin Design to develop consistent and effective exterior and interior wayfinding for its 167-acre campus outside Chicago.
+One primary goal of the new system was to create a sense of place on the grounds, to reinforce that the university’s 9,300 students and its visitors are on a university campus.
+Another goal was to identify buildings from campus parking better.

 The new wayfinding and signage system was designed to: